TBI Case Timeline

 What you need is you need a lawyer who’s familiar with traumatic brain injury cases and the insurance company respects.
 Your case can be done within that first year, two-year period, but it depends.
 It depends on the facts of your particular case.

-Did you or a loved one experience a serious injury to the head in Boise and have questions about your TBI case timeline?
+Did you or a loved one experience a serious injury to the head in Florida and have questions about your TBI case timeline?
 Contact experienced Tampa Bay Traumatic Brain Injury Lawyers at Morgenstern & Herd today for a free legal consultation and case evaluation.

 Like Us on Facebook